 Giorgio Galli.
 Photo by Karolina Kuras.

 Giorgio Galli was born in Carate Brianza, Italy and trained at Teatro alla Scala Ballet School in Italy and The Royal Ballet School in England.
-Mr. Galli joined The National Ballet of Canada as a RBC Apprentice in 2009 and became a member of the Corps de Ballet in 2010.
+He joined The National Ballet of Canada as a RBC Apprentice in 2009 and became a member of the Corps de Ballet in 2010.

-Mr. Galli’s repertoire includes Paris in Romeo and Juliet, Laertes and Horatio in Hamlet, Diamond Man in The Sleeping Beauty and Fox and Icicle in The Nutcracker.
-He has danced roles in Swan Lake, Giselle, Cinderella, Onegin, Don Quixote, Pinocchio, Alice’s Adventures in Wonderland, The Winter’s Tale, Nijinsky, A Streetcar Named Desire, The Seagull, Manon, La Fille mal gardée, La Sylphide, Elite Syncopations, The Four Seasons, Theme and Variations, The Second Detail, West Side Story Suite, The Concert, Diamonds, Rubies, The Four Temperaments, Opus 19/The Dreamer, Chroma, Genus, Carousel (A Dance), Symphony #9, Emergence, Cacti, Being and Nothingness and Paz de la Jolla.
+Giorgio has danced such roles as Bottom and Demetrius in The Dream, Paris in Romeo and Juliet, Laertes and Horatio in Hamlet, Diamond Man in The Sleeping Beauty and Fox and Icicle in The Nutcracker.
+His repertoire includes Swan Lake, Giselle, Cinderella, Onegin, Don Quixote, Pinocchio, Alice’s Adventures in Wonderland, The Winter’s Tale, Nijinsky, Anna Karenina, The Merry Widow, A Streetcar Named Desire, The Seagull, Manon, La Fille mal gardée, La Sylphide, Chaconne, Etudes, Elite Syncopations, The Four Seasons, Theme and Variations, The Second Detail, West Side Story Suite, The Concert, Diamonds, Rubies, The Four Temperaments, Opus 19/The Dreamer, Chroma, Genus, Carousel (A Dance), Symphony #9, Emergence, Cacti, Being and Nothingness, Paz de la Jolla and Orpheus Alive.

-Mr. Galli has been an instructor for In Studio, the company’s adult and fitness programme since 2014 and is also a guest instructor across the Greater Toronto Area.
+Giorgio has been an instructor for In Studio, the company’s adult and fitness programme, since 2014 and is also a guest instructor across the Greater Toronto Area.
 He has been teaching company class for The National Ballet of Canada since 2017.

 Giorgio Galli is sponsored through Dancers First by Anne-Marie Canning.